 Summary of Abuse Allegations against Brother John (Damian) McMahon:

-In 1991, Brother McMahon retired.
-In 2010, he was placed on a “Safety Plan, restricted from interactions with minors and supervised.”
-Br.
-McMahon’s status as a brother, whereabouts, and whether he had access to children from 1990 until his death in 2015 are unknown.
+In 1991, McMahon retired.
+In 2010, he was placed on a safety plan that restricted him from interactions with minors.
+McMahon’s status as a brother, whereabouts, and whether he had access to children from 1990 until his death.

 In July 2019, McMahon’s name first appeared publicly on the Archdiocese of Baltimore’s list of clergy credibly accused of sex abuse of minors.
 He was assigned to Mt.
 St. Joseph High School from 1957 through 1965.

 McMahon died in 2015.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Brooklyn.
 If you need a lawyer because you were sexually abused by a priest in Brooklyn, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Brooklyn now have legal options to recover damages due to a compensation fund created for victims.
 Call us at 888-283-9922 or send an email to [email protected] to discuss your options today.